-- In our opinion, the Committee was satisfied that - a. the Business Report and the related supplementary schedules were prepared in accordance with applicable laws and regulations as well as with the Company's Articles of Incorporation, and fairly present the Company's financial position and results for the year ended December 31, 2023. - b. with respect to the Directors' execution of their duties, there are no wrongful acts or material facts in relation to the violation of applicable laws and regulations or of the Company's Articles of Incorporation. - c. the resolutions of the Board of Directors on internal control systems are appropriate.
+In our opinion, the Committee was satisfied that

+- a. the Business Report and the related supplementary schedules were prepared in accordance with applicable laws and regulations as well as with the Company's Articles of Incorporation, and fairly present the Company's financial position and results for the year ended December 31, 2024. - b. with respect to the Directors' execution of their duties, there are no wrongful acts or material facts in relation to the violation of applicable laws and regulations or of the Company's Articles of Incorporation. - c. the resolutions of the Board of Directors on internal control systems are appropriate.
 Also, there are significant indicated area, in relation to the Business Report and Directors' execution of their duties, relating to such controls. - (2) Result of audit of the non-consolidated financial statements and the related supplementary schedules.

-The Committee was satisfied with approaches and results of the audit by independent accounting auditor, - The Committee was satisfied with approaches and results of the audit by independent accounting auditor, PricewaterhouseCoopers Japan LLC. - (3) Result of audit of the consolidated financial statements - The Committee was satisfied with approaches and results of the audit by independent accounting auditor, PricewaterhouseCoopers Japan LLC.
+The Committee was satisfied with approaches and results of the audit by independent accounting auditor, PricewaterhouseCoopers Japan LLC.

+(3) Result of audit of the consolidated financial statements

+The Committee was satisfied with approaches and results of the audit by independent accounting auditor, PricewaterhouseCoopers Japan LLC.

-This document has been translated from the Japanese original for reference purposes only.
+English Translation This document has been translated from the Japanese original for reference purposes only.
 In the event of any discrepancy between this translated document and the Japanese original, the original shall prevail.

-February 22, 2024

-The Audit and Supervisory Committee Appier Group,Inc.

-Lee-Feng Chien Chairperson, Audit and Supervisory Committee Member

-Takashi Motomura Audit and Supervisory Committee Member

-Daisuke Oshita Audit and Supervisory Committee Member

-Ching-Hua Ho Audit and Supervisory Committee Member

-(Note) Lee-Feng Chien, Takashi Motomura, Daisuke Oshita, and Ching-Hua Ho are external Directors as defined in Article 2, item (xv) and Article 331, paragraph (6) of the Companies Act.
+February 21, 2025 The Audit and Supervisory Committee Appier Group,Inc. Lee-Feng Chien Chairperson, Audit and Supervisory Committee Member Takashi Motomura Audit and Supervisory Committee Member Daisuke Oshita Audit and Supervisory Committee Member Ching-Hua Ho Audit and Supervisory Committee Member (Note) Lee-Feng Chien, Takashi Motomura, Daisuke Oshita 331, paragraph (6) of the Companies Act. n, and Ching-Hua Ho are external Directors as defined in Article 2, item (xv) and Article